jkeohan/bonus_lectures/algos/algo_problems/intro-to-pseudocode.md

 <img src="https://i.imgur.com/cDN573l.png" />

-## Additional Keywords

-Here are additional keywords that are most often used as well.
- - Input: GET, READ, OBTAIN
- - Output: PRINT, DISPLAY, SHOW
- - Compute: COMPUTE, CALCULATE, DETERMINE
- - Initialize: SET, INIT
- - Add One: INCREMENT, BUMP, ADD

  ## Rules of writing pseudocode

- When writing pseudocode, everyone often has their own style of presenting things out since it’s read by humans and not by a computer; its rules are less rigorous than that of a programming language.
-However, there are some simple rules that help make pseudocode more universally understood.
+ Since everyone who writes pseudocode does so in their own style or preference here are some simple rules that help make pseudocode more universally understood.

-- Always capitalize the initial word
+- Always **capitalize** the initial word
 - Have only one statement per line.
-- Indent to show hierarchy, improve readability, and show nested constructs.
+- **Indent** to show hierarchy, improve readability, and show nested constructs.
-- Always end multiline sections using any of the END keywords (ENDIF, ENDWHILE, etc.).
+- Always end multiline sections using any of the END keywords (ENDIF, ENDWHILE, etc.).-
-- Keep your statements programming language independent.
 - Use the naming domain of the problem, not that of the implementation.
 E.g., “Append the last name to the first name” instead of “name = first+ last.”
-Keep it simple, concise, and readable.
+- Keep it simple, concise, and readable.

 <img src="https://i.imgur.com/6R5SFA0.png">

-### Why Algorithms? 🤔
-> you'll be asked to solve them on an interview 😅

-It's to train your brain into solving everyday problems.

-### What Is An Algorithm? 🤔

-An algorithm is:
-- "a procedure for solving a problem in terms of the actions to be executed and the order in which those actions are to be executed."
-- An algorithm is the sequence of steps taken to solve a problem.
-- The steps are normally "sequence," "selection, " "iteration," and a "case-type" statement.

-### How do we solve difficult algos? 🤔

-Pseudocode is an artificial and informal language that helps programmers develop algorithms.
-Pseudocode helps developers think through the problem without writing any actual code.

-The **rules** of pseudocode almost always include the following:
-- key actions are capitalized
-- nested code is always indented
-- ending statements are included to indicate the ending of a codeblock

 ### Examples: